How Many Teaspoons In 20ml

 Introduction: Understanding the Units

 Before jumping into the conversion, let's clarify the units involved.
 Milliliters (ml) are a unit of volume in the metric system, based on the liter.
-A liter is defined as the volume of a cube with sides of 10 centimeters.
+Also, a liter is defined as the volume of a cube with sides of 10 centimeters.
 The teaspoon (tsp), on the other hand, is a unit of volume derived from the common kitchen utensil, the teaspoon.
-However, the size of a teaspoon can vary slightly depending on the region and the specific utensil used.
+Still, the size of a teaspoon can vary slightly depending on the region and the specific utensil used.
 This variability is a key factor to consider when performing precise conversions.

 The Basic Conversion: Teaspoons to Milliliters